Sitka Pulp Mill

 The Sitka Pulp Mill was a pulp mill located on the North and West Shores of Sawmill Cove, approximately five miles East of Sitka, Alaska.
-In 1956, the mill site was purchased from Freda and John Van Horn by the Alaska Pulp Corporation.
+In 1956, the mill site was purchased from Fred and John Van Horn by the Alaska Pulp Corporation.
 This was the first Japanese investment in the United States of America since World War II, and the mill operated from 1959 until 1993.
 The majority of production was used to create rayon fabric, and to supply Japan with logs to rebuild homes and infrastructure after World War II.
 In the later years of the mill, as the demand for rayon and logs for rebuilding decreased, the primary focus of the mill became the manufacture of paper.

 Origin

 In September 1907, the Tongass National Forest was established, and by 1908, President Theodore Roosevelt and the U.S. Forest Service founder Gifford Pinchot have expanded it to 15.4 million acres.
 The Tongass National Forest became the largest national forest in the United States of America, and was viewed by many as an opportunity to convert old growth stands into sustainable young growth forests, with an emphasis on pulp production.
 In 1911, the United States Forest Service began to take an aggressive approach towards timber harvesting in Alaska, and started offering long-term 25-year contracts to potential investors, on the condition that a pulp mill along with a sawmill were constructed.
 Numerous contracts were advertised, but due to high operation costs, shipping, and rough terrain, many contracts received no bids.
 This caused lumber firms to rethink their methods for establishing a sustainable timber industry in Alaska.

 In 1947, with the help of B. Frank Heintzleman, the Tongass Timber Act was established.
 It entailed up to five pulp timber sales in the Tongass National Forest, and increased contract duration from 25 to 50 years.
 It also authorized the Secretary of Agriculture to sell timber within the boundaries of the Tongass National Forest, on any vacant unappropriated lands that were claimed by either native entities or other people.
 This obligated the United States Forest Service to provide 13.5 billion board feet of timber to pulp companies, and allowed pulp mills to take control of selecting harvesting.
 This act also required the United States Forest Service to take up much of the logging and manufacturing costs, and awarding pulp company’s credits dollar for dollar on logging roads that were constructed.

 The Tongass Timber Act helped establish the Ketchikan Pulp Company, followed by the Sitka Pulp Mill.
 The timber to support these mills increased harvest in the Tongass National Forest from 70 million board feet in 1954 to 405 million board feet in 1965.